CAT 2017 NEWS

 So, it is clearly visible that CAT 2016 was tougher than CAT 2015.
 But it does not necessitate that CAT 2017 will also be on the tougher side, as the predictability level of exam is very low.

-IIMs do not provide any specified syllabus for CAT.
+IIMs do not provide any specified CAT Syllabus.
 But from the observation of past year papers of CAT, no question in quantitative ability has come from outside of the scope of these heads or to say it in a more simpler way, we can divide the syllabus of Quantitative Aptitude section of CAT in following heads:

-Well, CAT is a totally unpredictable exam, and its level of giving surprises to candidates is even more in Quantitative Aptitude.
+The questions asked in CAT Quantitative are unpredictable, and its level of giving surprises to candidates is even more in Quantitative Aptitude.
 Therefore, candidates are advised to maintain a balance of all topics rather than focusing on two or three heads from the ones listed above.

 CAT’s pattern has remained same in 2015 and 2016, 34 questions in Quantitative Aptitude section and duration of 1 hour.
 From the trends of past two years, weightage of each heading can be expected as in the table given below: